What document called for the colonies to provide troops in response to the American Revolution?

 Study for the AMSCO AP United States History Exam.
 Explore flashcards and multiple-choice questions with detailed explanations.
 Get ready for your APUSH exam!

-The Declaration of the Causes and Necessities for Taking Up Arms was a significant document adopted in 1775 by the Continental Congress.
-It explicitly articulated the reasons for the colonies' decision to raise a military force in response to British aggression in the years leading up to the American Revolution.
-This document outlined the grievances against the British government and emphasized the colonies' right to defend themselves, justifying the call for troops as a necessary measure to safeguard their rights and liberties.
+The Declaration of the Causes and Necessities for Taking Up Arms was a crucial document adopted by the Second Continental Congress in 1775, explicitly calling for the colonies to prepare for military action against British authority.
+This document articulated the reasons behind the colonies' decision to take up arms, citing grievances against the British government and emphasizing the need for armed resistance as a means of defending colonial rights and liberties.

 Subscribe